irisnet/irisnet/WHITEPAPER.md

 of a service oriented infrastructure into Cosmos/Tendermint.

-Our design inherits the thinking pattern from many years' SOA practices.
-SOA is an architectural approach to create systems built from autonomous services which have explicit boundaries, share schema and contract [\[13\]][13].
-Earlier practice of SOA focus on implementation of Enterprise Service Bus (ESB) which enables communication among services via a common communication bus which consists of a variety of point-to-point connections between providers and consumers.
-Centralized management of services through ESB could trigger a single point of failure, also adds dependency of service deployment.
-The recent surge of Micro-services Architectural Style can be seen as a development of SOA without focusing on ESB rather using light message queues for inter service communication.
-In IRIS network, the inter service communication is implemented over blockchain to leverage blockchain as a trusted machine for mediating business collaborations.
+Our design inherits the thinking pattern from many years of service-oriented architecture ("SOA") practices.
+SOA is an architectural approach to create systems built from autonomous services which have explicit boundaries, share schemas and contracts [\[13\]][13].
+Earlier practice of SOA focused on the implementation of Enterprise Service Bus ("ESB") which enables communication among services via a common communication bus which consists of a variety of point-to-point connections between providers and consumers.
+However, centralized management of services through ESB could trigger a single point of failure, also adds dependency of service deployment.
+The recent surge of micro-services architectural style can be seen as a development of SOA without focusing on the ESB rather using light message queues for inter service communication.
+In IRIS network, the inter service communication is intended to be implemented over blockchain to leverage blockchain as a trusted machine for mediating business collaborations.
 It runs without prerequisite of existing trust among service provider and service consumer which is very hard to establish.

-IRIS network use Tendermint protocol as a high-performance consensus engine.
+The IRIS network uses Tendermint protocol as a high-performance consensus engine.
 Leveraging the flexibility provided by tendermint's Application BlockChain Interface (ABCI), we define a set of service infrastructure transaction types including service provisioning, service consumption